Permits & Reservations

 © National Park Service / Kari Rain

-Every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
+During the summer hiking season, every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
 Day users remaining on the US portion of the trail do not require a Permit.
 Those without required permits are subject to fines.

 Backpack Tag© National Park Service / Kari Rain